-Prof Bishop does an excellent job of explaining how Jujutsu has always been in the fabric of Kajukenbo.
+I have been studying Kajukenbo and Kosho-Ryu under Sr. Grand Master Tony Bowles for the past 25-years and Prof Bishop does an excellent job of explaining how Jujutsu (Kajukenbo)has always been in the fabric of Kajukenbo.

-Now days, due in great part to the efforts of the Gracie family, jujitsu is all the rave.
-Their exploits have changed the way of thinking for many of today’s karate and kung fu stylist’s.
-No longer can others make the claim that they don’t need to grapple because they will finish a fight before it goes to the ground.
-In answer to this assertion the Gracie’s have taken on all comers and proved that you better know how to grapple if want to be prepared to defend yourself on the street.
-Although this concept of adding grappling techniques to a martial artists knowledge may seem like a new idea, it’s really not.
-Decades before the Gracie family brought their jujitsu to America the founders of kajukenbo were incorporating jujitsu techniques into their new system.
+Due in significant part to the Gracie family’s efforts, jujitsu is all the rave.
+Their exploits have changed the way of thinking for many of today’s karate and kung fu stylists.
+No longer can others claim that they don’t need to grapple because they will finish a fight before it goes to the ground.
+In answer to this assertion, the Gracie’s have taken on all comers and proved that you better know how to grapple if you want to be prepared to defend yourself on the street.
+Although this concept of adding grappling techniques to martial artists’ knowledge may seem like a new idea, it’s not.
+Decades before the Gracie family brought their jujitsu to America, the founders of Kajukenbo were incorporating jujitsu techniques into their new system.

 Somewhere, sometime, someone came up with the statistic that 97% of all fights will end up on the ground.
 No one knows where this statistic came from, and it’s very doubtful that any studies have ever been conducted that can authenticate this claim.
 None the less the truth of the matter is that some or perhaps even the majority of fights will eventually end up on the ground.

 Should you prepare yourself for this eventually?
-If your into sports karate you will never need grappling skills, but if your interested in self-defense you better know what to do if somebody tackles you before you can punch or kick them.
+If you are into sports karate, you will never need grappling skills, but if you’re interested in self-defense, you better know what to do if somebody tackles you before you can punch or kick them.

-There are all kinds of grappling systems such as judo, jujitsu, aikido, chin-na, and wrestling.
-Jujitsu is quite possibly the most versatile of these systems because it includes techniques similar to those contained in all of the popular grappling systems.
-Jujitsu contains the joint locks found in aikido and chin-na, and the throws and ground fighting techniques found in judo and wrestling.
-It also contains a myriad of strikes, kicks, and chokes.
+There are all kinds of grappling systems, such as judo, jujitsu, aikido, chin-na, and wrestling.
+Jujitsu is quite possibly the most versatile of these systems because it includes techniques similar to those in popular grappling systems.
+Jujitsu contains the joint locks found in aikido and china and the throws and ground fighting techniques found in judo and wrestling.
+It also includes a myriad of strikes, kicks, and chokes.

-Jujitsu techniques play an important part in kajukenbo self-defense combinations.
-Thru much trial and error the systems founders discovered that there were certain self-defense situations that were much better handled with jujitsu techniques.
+Jujitsu techniques play an essential part in Kajukenbo’s self-defense combinations.
+Thru much trial and error,r the founders of the system discovered that certain self-defense situations were much better handled with jujitsu techniques.
 Knife and club defenses were just two of the circumstances where jujitsu techniques were found to excel.
-When faced with an attacker armed with a knife or club a typical karate stylist would block or evade the attack and then counter attack with a kick or hand strike.
-If the attacker was not disarmed or disabled with this counter-attack the process would have to be continued as many times as it would take to end the threat.
-Kajukenbo stylist’s feel that in that type of attack the primary concern is to seize and control the arm holding the weapon, any strike and kick should be a follow up to the jujitsu technique.
+When faced with an attacker armed with a knife or club, a typical karate stylist would block or evade the attack and then counter-attack with a kick or hand strike.
+If the attacker were not disarmed or disabled with this counter-attack, the process would have to be continued as many times as it would take to end the threat.
+Kajukenbo stylists feel that in that type of attack, the primary concern is to seize and control the arm holding the weapon; any strike and kick should be a follow up to the jujitsu technique.

 In the past, many people have made attempts to combine jujitsu with karate or kung fu.
-The main dilemma faced by these people is how to make jujitsu techniques flow smoothly in combination with their karate or kung fu techniques.
-One obstacle is the fact that jujitsu stances and movements are very different than karate or kung fu stances and movements.
-When someone just adds jujitsu techniques to their karate or kung fu techniques what is immediately evident is the total lack of smooth flowing transitional movements.
-Because the three systems are very different their is a need for alteration to prevent wasted and awkward movements in between transitional movements.
+These people’s main dilemma is how to make jujitsu techniques flow smoothly in combination with their karate or kung fu techniques.
+One obstacle is that jujitsu stances and movements are very different from karate or kung fu stances and actions.
+When someone adds jujitsu techniques to their karate or kung fu techniques, what is immediately evident is the total lack of smooth flowing transitional movements.
+Because the three systems are very different, there is a need for alteration to prevent wasted and awkward movements between transitional movements.

-Although classical jujitsu joint locks are used in kajukenbo, many are altered so that they can be executed from karate stances such as the cat stance or horse stance.
-By using these stances the stepping patterns become more compact and transitions into karate techniques can be made quickly and smoothly.
+Although classical jujitsu joint locks are used in Kajukenbo, many are altered so that they can be executed from karate stances such as the cat stance or horse stance.
+Using these stances, the stepping patterns become more compact, and transitions into karate techniques can be made quickly and smoothly.
 An example of this alteration would be a defense against a straight thrusting knife attack.
-A jujitsu stylist will often step back and turn in a circular movement that goes away from the thrust and then after seizing the attacker’s wrist, step back again with the opposite foot and turn in the reverse direction to complete an inward wrist lock.
-In the same scenario a kajukenbo stylist would take a quick step to the side and turn into a cat stance.
+A jujitsu stylist will often step back and turn in a circular movement that goes away from the thrust.
+After seizing the attacker’s wrist, step back again with the opposite foot and turn in the reverse direction to complete an inward wrist lock.
+A Kajukenbo stylist would take a quick step to the side and turn into a cat stance in the same scenario.
 The attacker’s wrist would then be caught from this position.
-Instead of stepping back to execute the wrist lock the kajukenbo stylist would simply rotate back toward the attacker to execute the wrist lock.
-From that position the defender can control the attacker and execute a low kick to further expedite the takedown.
+Instead of stepping back to execute the wrist lock, the Kajukenbo stylist would rotate back toward the attacker to achieve the wrist lock.
+From that position, the defender can control the attacker and execute a low kick to further expedite the takedown.

 Jujitsu techniques are unsurpassed when the defender’s sole purpose is to gain physical control of the attacker.
-For this reason, kajukenbo stylist’s are trained to use jujitsu techniques by themselves as well as in combination with other techniques.
-When fighting a armed or highly aggressive attacker the kajukenbo stylist will often use jujitsu locks to control and position the attacker for a follow-up strike or kick.
-If the attacker is not easily taken down, a knee break kick will greatly assist in taking him down to the ground.
-Jujitsu techniques can also be used to disjoint and render useless the arm holding the weapon.
+For this reason, Kajukenbo stylists are trained to use jujitsu techniques by themselves and in combination with other techniques.
+When fighting an armed or highly aggressive attacker, the Kajukenbo stylist will often use jujitsu locks to control and position the attacker for a follow-up strike or kick.
+If the attacker is not easily taken down, a knee break kick will significantly help take him down to the ground.
+Ju-Jitsu techniques can also be used to disjoint and render useless the arm holding the weapon.

-In conclusion, kaj ken bo stylist’s discovered long ago that with little modification jujitsu techniques blend well in combination with their karate and kung fu techniques, and that they greatly enhance the effectiveness of their self-defense combinations.
+In conclusion, Kajukenbo stylist’s discovered long ago that with little modification, jujitsu techniques blend well in combination with their karate and kung fu techniques and greatly enhance their effectiveness self-defense combinations.

-For three long years, these men trained for several hours a day taking advantage of each other’s strengths and weaknesses to develop their new art.
-When Joe Holck and Peter Choo would workout on the mat Holck could see that he needed to improve his striking techniques, and Choo would realize how vulnerable he was once he was on the ground.
+For three long years, these men trained for several hours a day, taking advantage of each other’s strengths and weaknesses to develop their new art.
+When Joe Holck and Peter Choo would workout on the Joe Holck could see that he needed to improve his striking techniques, and Choo would realize how vulnerable he was once he was on the ground.
 Emperado was able to show Choo how a Kenpo man could work inside a kicker with quick multiple hand strikes.
-Chang in turn showed the others how the circular, flowing techniques of Sil-lum Pai could enhance their hard linear strikes.
+In turn, Chang showed the others how the circular, flowing techniques of Sil-lum Pai could enhance their hard linear strikes.
 Frank Ordonez showed everyone how they could go with an attacker’s force and then re-direct it against him to dislocate and disable the attacking limb.